 FitKim also suggests setting small fitness goals for yourself, goals that you can accomplish in two to four weeks.
 When you accomplish these goals reward yourself with something other than food.
 Instead, pick out a new pair of yoga pants or cute tank top.
 If you’ve had your eye on a great outfit, snatch it up once you reach your goal.

 Workout clothes that fit allow you to see the progress that you are making.
 You will start to SEE your arms becoming tone, and SEE the inches melting away from your waist.
 You will have visual confirmation of the fruits of your hard work.
 If your clothes are baggy to begin with, you might not notice a difference.
 Sweating in style will motivate you and give you the boost you need!

 ABOUT THE AUTHOR:

 Azizah Hines is a Sales Specialist for Teva Women’s Health.
-When she is not working, she is cheering her daughters on at their various activities.
-She prides herself in knowing a little about a lot.
+When she is not working she is cheering her daughters on at their various activities.
 You might find her at a fashion show on a Friday night and an Astronomy viewing on a Saturday night… mixing it up keeps her life interesting.